loveencounterflow/pipedreams/README.md

     ( @$join ''       ) ]
 ```

-`$as_json_list` accepts a single argument; when present, that must be the string `'pretty'`
+`$as_json_list` accepts a single argument; when present, that must be the string `'pretty'` to turn the
-to turn the result from a one-liner (for small amounts of data) to a one-record-per-line JSON
+result from a one-liner (for small amounts of data) to a one-record-per-line JSON representation.
-representation.
+'Pretty-printed' JSON files are great because they lend themselves both to be edited in your favorite text
+editor and to be efficiently processed in a linewise fashion.

 ## @$as_text = ( stringify ) ->